Bible study (Christianity)

 In Christian communities, Bible study is the study of the Bible by people as a personal religious or spiritual practice.
-In many Christian traditions, Bible study, coupled with Christian prayer, is known as doing devotions or devotional acts.
+In many Christian traditions, Bible study, coupled with prayer, is known as doing devotions or devotional acts.
 Many Christian churches schedule time to engage in Bible study collectively.
 The origin of Bible study groups has its origin in early Christianity, when Church Fathers such as Origen and Jerome taught the Bible extensively to disciple Christians.
 In Christianity, Bible study has the purpose of "be[ing] taught and nourished by the Word of God" and "being formed and animated by the inspirational power conveyed by Scripture".

 Personal Bible study

 In Evangelical Protestantism, the time set aside to engage in personal Bible study and prayer is sometimes informally called a Quiet Time.
 In other traditions personal Bible study is referred to as "devotions".
 Catholic devotions, Lutheran devotions and Anglican devotions, among other Christian traditions, may employ the Lectio Divina method of Bible reading.

 Martin Luther studying the Bible on the banner of the Grand Orange Lodge of Ireland.

 Christians of all denominations may use study Bibles and Bible reading notes to assist them in their personal Bible studies.
 In some cases, the practice of reading through the entire Bible in a year is followed, this usually requires readings each day from both the Old and New Testament.
 This practice, however, has been widely criticized on the basis that the understanding gained of each specific passage is too vague.

 The association of Bible study and prayer is an important one.
 Christians do not merely study the Bible as an academic discipline, but with the desire to know God better.
 Therefore, they frequently pray that God will give them understanding of the passage being studied.
 They also consider it necessary to consider what they read with an attitude of respect, rather than the critical attitude which is frequently followed in formal study.
 To them, the Bible is not just a sacred book, but is the very Word of God, that is, a message from God which has direct relevance to their daily lives.